exercism/r/concepts/functional-programming/about.md

 ### Filter functions

-Commonly, we want to include (or exclude) elements in the input that match some predicate.
+Commonly, we want to include (or exclude) elements of the input that match some predicate.

 In the [Vector Filtering][concept-vector-filtering] Concept we saw one idiomatic way to do this.